wangonya/wangonya.com/content/blog/array-iteration.md

 implemented by the provided function.
 It checks the elements one by one, and if it finds an array element where the function returns a falsy value, `every()` returns `false` and does not check the remaining values.
-Otherwise it returns `true`.
+Otherwise, it returns `true`.

-Lets check if all the names in our contacts list have more than 3
+Let's check if all the names in our contacts list have more than 3
 characters:

 ```javascript